Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \subsubsection{Langevin equations and input-output formalism}

 The quantum Langevin equations model the non-unitary evolution of the quantum modes in the Heisenberg picture.
-The interaction between these modes and the system is imprinted on output fields, which are detected in experiments.
-As a result, the Langevin equations are a useful tool for modeling quantum metrology, see Sec.~\ref{sec:sensing}, and in particular experimental tests of gravity, e.g., weak-force detection, see Sec.~\ref{sec:quantum:enhanced:sensing}.
+The interaction between an input mode and the system is imprinted on output fields, which are detected in experiments.
+The Langevin equations also are a useful tool for modeling quantum metrology, see Sec.~\ref{sec:sensing}, and in particular experimental tests of gravity, e.g., weak-force detection, see Sec.~\ref{sec:quantum:enhanced:sensing}.

 The Langevin equations for the bosonic field $\hat a_j$ read (see~\cite{caldeira1983quantum, Gardiner2000Quantum} for a derivation)